Oprichnina: Operations

 Modern theories suggest that the motivating purpose for the organization and existence of the oprichniki was to oppress people or groups opposed to the Tsar.
-Known to ride black horses and led by Ivan himself, the group was known to terrorize civilian populations.
+Riding black horses and led by Ivan himself, the group terrorized civilian populations.
 Sometimes called the cromeshnina (selected) because they were a hand-picked body, the oprichniki dressed in black garb, similar to a monastic habit, and carried attached to their saddles a severed dog's head (to sniff out treason and enemies of the Tsar), or an actual wolf's head and a broom (to sweep them away).
 The wolf's head was also symbolic of the hounds of hell tearing at the heels of the Tsar's enemies.
 The logistics of acquiring the canine heads was quite gruesome.
 Due to the lack of taxidermy, the severed and drained heads would only remain frozen for the winter months of the year.
-To maintain their image, the Oprichnik required a constant supply of fresh heads.
+To maintain their image, the oprichnik required a constant supply of fresh heads.
 Ivan himself carried a fearsome canine head made of iron with jaws that would open and snap shut as his horse galloped.

 The oprichniki were ordered to execute anyone disloyal to Ivan and used various methods of torture to do so, including quartering, boiling, impalement, and roasting victims tied to poles over an open fire.

 Oprichniki were devout Christians of the Eastern Orthodox Church similarly to the Tsar himself.

 When Ivan declared himself the "Hand of God", he selected 300 of the oprichniki to be his personal "brotherhood" and live in his castle at Aleksandrovskaia Sloboda near Vladimir.
 At 4 a.m., these select oprichniki attended a sermon given by Ivan, then performed the day's ritual executions.
 The oprichniki sought to lead an externally ascetic lifestyle, like the monks they emulated, but it was punctuated by acts of cruelty and debauchery.

 In the Novgorod incident, the oprichniks killed an estimated 1500 "big people" (nobles), although the actual number of victims is unknown.

 The persecutions began to target the oprichnina leadership itself.
 The tsar had already refused Basmanov and Viazemsky participation in the Novgorod campaign.
 Upon his return, Ivan condemned the two to prison, where they died shortly thereafter.
 Pavlov links Ivan's turn against the higher echelons of oprichniki to the increasing number of the lower-born among their ranks.
 Ivan may have reacted to the apparent discontent among the princely oprichniki over the brutal treatment of Novgorod.
 Furthermore, class disparity may have set the lower recruits against the princely oprichniki.
 As Ivan already suspected the older oprichniki on the issue of Novgorod, the lower-born recruits may have advanced the new persecutions to increase their influence in the oprichnina hierarchy.